-- 4.1.1 The principles for new development have been developed from the analysis of the study area, the policy framework, and the opportunities set out in Chapter 2, and are: - Redevelopment is focused on sites with the lowest quality existing buildings and principally in the ownership of GCH or the city council, to ensure development is deliverable. - New development is used to better define and enclose the central open space, giving the estate a strong and readily identifiable character. - Creating a high-quality civic space associated with the mixed-use development at the gateway to the site. - High quality mixed-use development is proposed.
-This should be located so that it is highly visible, so having a high impact in changing the image and identity of Podsmead and creating viable services.
-The mix of uses is not prescribed, but a proportion of the ground floor could include A1 shops.
-Other ground floor uses may include: - A2: professional services - A3: restaurants and cafes - A4: drinking establishments - A5: hot food takeaways - D1: non-residential institutions, such as a health centre or library - Mixed-use development may also include ancillary B1: Business. - Upper floors within any mixed-use development shall predominantly be residential - Densities should generally increase at key gateways. - 4.1.2 Where there is a demonstrable need for existing community facilities, they must be reprovided prior to their loss to provide continuity of provision.
+- New development is used to better define and enclose the central open space, giving the estate a strong and readily identifiable character. - High quality mixed-use development is proposed at the entrance to the estate.
+This is located so that it is highly visible, so having a high impact in changing the image and identity of Podsmead to change.
+The mix of uses is not prescribed, but a proportion of the ground floor should include A1 shops.
+Other ground floor uses may include: - A2: professional services - A3: restaurants and cafes - A4: drinking establishments - A5: hot food takeaways - D1: non-residential institutions, such as a health centre or library - A second area of mixed-use development is proposed at the northern end of the open space.
+This could include community uses (D1) on the ground floor, fronting onto the open space. - Mixed-use development may also include ancillary B1: Business. - Upper floors within the mixed-use development zones shall predominantly be residential

+4.1.2 Where there is a demonstrable need for existing community facilities, they must be reprovided prior to their loss to provide continuity of provision.
 This may include temporary community facilities prior to permanent facilities.
-Facilities will be located within the Podsmead community and not in Blackbridge Sports Hub.